jgte/zh/english.md

 On the toilet room of the ground floor, there is first aid supplies to the right, immediately after the front door.

-# Appliances and services

-* Kitchen
-  * Stove and oven (gas)
-  * Fridge and freezer
-  * Dishwasher
-  * Microwave
-  * Toaster
-* Hot water on the kitchen and both toilets
-* Washing machine (toilet room on the ground floor)
-* TV (TV room)
-* Coffee machine (dinning room)
-* Wireless (throughout the house, SSID: *Lajinha*, contact me to get the password)

 # External areas

 You have access to the terrace, the balcony upstairs and the yard in front of the house (between the street and the western wall of the house).
 The driveway on the south and the yard on the east are only for emergency.
 The external kitchen door leads to the eastern yard, you can find the key of the lock hanging on the wall to the left of this door.
-You may also access the gas storage, if needed, see the [section on operating the gas supply](#gas).
+You may also access the gas storage, if needed, see the section on operating the [gas](#gas) supply.

-# Operations
+# Appliances, services and operations

+## WiFi internet

+There is WiFi internet throughout the house.
+The SSID is *Lajinha* and contact me to get the password.
+The traffic is limited to 7Gb/month, so it may run out.
+If that is the case, the internet access is still working but at a much lower speed.
+During the summer months, the influx of tourists causes the network to overload and the speed might not be as high as expected.

+## Stove and oven

+The stove and oven in the kitchen are powered by gas.
+See the section on [gas](#gas) for further details, in case it is not possible to use it.
+There is no in-built igniter, so you'll need to use the matches or lighters resting on the small shelve on the top left of the stove.

 ## Dishwasher